|

 Protocol

-clinical condition, noting the following parameters; occurrence of hair
+condition, noting the following parameters; occurrence of hair loss, diet, daily

 Preliminary Results

-dose after 3 months of treatment.
-None of these received more than double
+signs after 3 months at the recommended administration rate.
+None of these received

 Clinical signs